 Guidance: The Tennessee Department of Education (TDOE) produced a series of individual toolkits for school reopening, similar to the significant number of toolkits produced when school buildings needed to close in Spring 2020.
 The toolkits were comprehensive and included detailed planning guidance.
 In effect, TDOE worked to outline potential risks, scenarios, and options for districts to consider within each of the topics identified in relation to work at the district and school levels.
 This was provided to LEAs, public charter schools and the general public, for consideration in the midst of reopening safely and employing best practices.
-The toolkits addressed a host of topics including academics, health, nutrition, safety and operations, child well-being, and supports for students with disabilities; as well as other topics requested by or important for our stakeholders.
+The toolkits addressed a host of topics including academics, health, nutrition, safety and operations, child well-being, and supports for students with disabilities; as well as other topics requested by our stakeholders.
 Further, it is worth noting that within each planning document, guidance page, or FAQ produced by TDOE, a specific staff member point of contact was offered for direct contact and questions.
-These were especially important for smaller and rural districts that might not have the same size central office staff to do the level of strategic thinking and planning as larger districts.
-The workstream-specific toolkits also gave districts the option to provide district directors with ready-made resources to advance their work on behalf of students.
-Each of the guidance toolkits was focused on how to best meet the needs of all students (with specific callouts for specific student groups) and provided roadmaps for districts to use to open schools safely and ensure continuity of services.
+These were especially important smaller and rural districts who might not have the same size central office staff to do the level of strategic thinking and planning as larger districts.
+The role-specific toolkits also gave districts the option to provide district directors with a ready-made resource to advance the work.
+Each of the guidance toolkits was focused on how to best meet the needs of all students (with specific call-outs for specific student groups) and provided roadmaps for districts to use to open schools safely and ensure continuity of services.

-Frequent touch points In March of 2020, the Commissioner began tri-weekly calls with Tennessee superintendents to disseminate information in real time, which was especially beneficial given how quickly the information was changing.
-Each week, TDOE hosted officials from partner agencies (including Tennessee Department of Health, Tennessee Department of Health and Human Services, Tennessee Emergency Management Agency, Tennessee Secondary School Athletics Association among others) to address available supports and services.
-Further, Q&A hotlines were made open for direct inquiries on topics at hand or for future planning.
+Frequent touch points: In March of 2020, the Commissioner began tri-weekly calls with Tennessee superintendents to disseminate information in real time, which was especially beneficial given how quickly the information was changing.
+Each week, TDOE hosted officials from partner agencies (Tennessee Department of Health, TSSAA, Department of Health and Human Services, TEMA) to address available supports and services.
+Further, Q&A lines were made open for direct inquiries on topics at hand or for future planning.
 Slide decks, notes, and email blasts followed these engagement calls to collect the information for relevant parties to review and address.
-Tri-weekly calls continued into the 2020-2021 school year and are now being hosted twice per week.

 In addition, regular office hours were hosted by TDOE to support districts on the allowable use of the CARES Act relief funding designed to address the immediate needs of students, families, teachers, and districts.
-These office hours allowed TDOE staff to provide specific tailored support and technical assistance for districts.
+These office hours allowed TDOE staff to provide and tailored support for districts.